leandroberetta/3scale-api-first-journey/README.md

-# API First Journey with 3scale
+# Contract First Journey with 3scale

-Work in progress.

-This repository is a PoC of an API First approach using technologies like Apicurio, Microcks and 3scale on OpenShift.
+This repository is a PoC of a Contract First approach using technologies like Apicurio, Microcks and 3scale on OpenShift.

 ## Journey